‘Why aren’t you married yet?’: 1 in 3 people dreading awkward holiday conversations with family - NewsBreak

 Four in 10 people say sex is the topic of conversation they most want to avoid during the holidays.
 Discussing their own love life (31%), politics (29%), and money (28%) are also on the list of taboo topics.
 Another 15 percent don’t want to discuss their career with family and friends.

-With the pandemic invading its second holiday season , COVID-19 is a topic one in five people also want their relatives to leave at the door.https://www.youtube.com/embed/8WVpj8h3voY?feature=oembed
+With the pandemic invading its second holiday season , COVID-19 is a topic one in five people also want their relatives to leave at the door.

 It might be best to simply walk away from relatives talking about these subjects, with nearly half the poll (49%) saying these particular conversations often end up turning into arguments.